jblang/GameController/README.md

 Besides the skill level select, most games only use the keypad for things like pause and restart, so not having them on the controller is not a big hardship.

 For Player 1, `J2` selects between keypad input from the on-board buttons (left position) and pass-through from the controller (right position).
-Pass-through mode should be selected when using ColecoVision controllers or if you want to use a 6-button Sega controller with software that supports it directly rather than ColecoVision games.
+Pass-through mode should be selected when using actual ColecoVision controllers or if you want to use a 6-button Sega controller with software that supports it directly rather than ColecoVision games.

 Player 2 input is always passed through directly from the controller (there was no room on the board for an additional multiplexer, much less the diodes or buttons).
 When not using ColecoVision controllers, it's possible that Player 2 pressing two directions at once will be erroneously interpreted as keypad input.

 ## Ports

-The board uses the standard Colecovision ports:
+The board uses the standard ColecoVision I/O ports:

 - A write to port 80 will select keypad input and the secondary trigger (A on the Genesis controller).
 The value written is unimportant.
 - A write to port C0 will select directional input and the primary trigger (B on the Genesis controller).
 The value written is unimportant.